zhangwei03020915/abp/docs/en/kb/when-to-use-a-distributed-cache-server.md

-# Why to Use a Distributed Cache Server
+# When to Use a Distributed Cache Server

 ABP provides a [distributed cache service](../framework/fundamentals/caching.md) that is based on [ASP.NET Core's distributed cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).
+This document explains when do you need to have a separate cache server for your applications.

 ## Understanding the Default Cache Service